Arshath117/Message-spammer/README.md

 Spamming starts

-Just change the program tab  to Whatsapp, Instagram or any social media Tabs where you want to spam messages.
+Just shift the program tab  to Whatsapp, Instagram or any social media tabs where you want to spam messages.